esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/01-intro-typescript.md

 ## Getting the toolchain

-The easiest way to get the complete toolchain is by using the Kubewarden JavaScript SDK, which includes the Javy compilation plugin:
+The easiest way to get the complete toolchain is by using the Kubewarden JavaScript SDK, which includes the Javy compilation plug-in:

 ```bash
 npm install kubewarden-policy-sdk